info201-grading-2022-wi/final-project-starter/docs/p01-proposal.md

 **Please note**: We understand this is hard project.
 Also, we understand that your ideas about the project might not completely worked out and are developing.
 So, we ask that you do the best you can.
 You will get constructive feedback from your TA and we are confident that you'll succeed!

 Here is some specific information that we expect you to have in the project proposal.
 You should format your report using Markdown, seeking a professional presentation - clear, concise, interesting, and free of spelling and grammatical errors.

-Use headings, bullet lists, and tables effectively.
+As needed, the suggested headings below can be revised and new headings and sub-headings can be added.
+Please use headings, bullet lists,  tables effectively, and other markdown code effectively - seek a professional presentaiton.

 |Element | Brief Description|
 |---------------| -----------------|